Nikkydee/SauceDemo/README.md

 ### Install
 - Postman
-- newman runner
+- Newman runner
+- Cypress
-- cypress
+- Newman reporter htmlextra

-### Setup- Postman runner
+### Setup - Postman runner
 - Open a command line terminal (Git bash preferrably) and navigate to a directory where you would like to save the work folder using cd.
 - Clone the repository with git clone https://github.com/Nikkydee/SauceDemo.git
 - To get the current working tree, git fetch --all, then checkout to "main" branch.